-The Competition Authority has public legal personality, as well as administrative and financial autonomy.
+The Competition Authority has public legal personality as well as administrative and financial autonomy.
 The authority consists of the board, presidency and service units.
-A total of approximately 355 people are employed at the authority, including competition experts, assistant experts, lawyers, board members, reporters and technical personnel.
-Five divisions with sector-specific work distribution handle competition law enforcement work through around 130 case handlers.
-The annual budget of the authority for 2015 has been increased by 11.4 per cent to 65.5 million Turkish liras.
+A total of approximately 349 people are employed at the authority, including competition experts, assistant experts, lawyers, board members, reporters and technical personnel.
+Several divisions with sector-specific work distribution handle competition law enforcement work through around 145 case handlers.
+The annual budget of the authority for 2015 was increased by 11.4 per cent to 65.5 million Turkish liras.
+Figures for 2016 were not available at the time of writing.